anotherXinzhu/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
-Getting and Cleaning Data Course Project
+# Getting and Cleaning Data: Course Project

+## Pre-processing steps
+### First we need to download the zip file into the working directory